Kilcekru/dcc/README.md

 ### Fuel Storage
 Provides Fuel for Depots nearby to improve the deploy time of this structures.

+### Hospital
+Cares for the wounded pilots and soldiers.
+Which helps the deploy time for the next aircrafts or ground groups.

+### Prison
+Holds captured pilots and soldiers.

 ## Mission Types

 ### DEAD